 Covered California and Contractor recognize that Population Health Management ensures accountability for delivering quality care.
-Population Health Management provides focus and a framework for improving health outcomes through registries, care coordination and targeted patient engagement.
+Population Health Management shifts the focus from a disease-centered approach to the needs of Enrollees and provides focus and a framework for improving health outcomes through registries, care coordination and targeted patient engagement.